 Having a pre-listing inspection done on your fixer-upper can help create a comprehensive list of repairs, from minor cosmetic issues to major and must-do repairs.
 With an inspection completed before listing the home, you can make recommendations to your client on any repairs that should be done or how they will affect the asking price if they go uncompleted.
 A pre-listing inspection can also be provided to potential buyers with an “as is” clause on the sale of the home.
 This helps with open and honest communication between your seller and all potential buyers.

-Looking for more information on home inspections or looking to set up an appointment to have your clients home inspected?
-AcuSystem Inspections can help you out!
-This company specializes in home and business inspections.
+Looking for more information on home inspections or looking to set up an appointment to have your client’s home inspected?
+A pre-listing home inspection from AcuSystem Inspections can help you and your seller get a better picture of what to expect repair wise and from there determine what to fix, your listing price, and prepare for potential repair or pricing negotiations.